Filled In Plugin

 Using Filled In - The Basics

-Filled In takes an existing XHTML form and routes all data submission through it's own routines, providing you with a consistent interface for managing form validation, data processing, and data storage.
+Filled In takes an existing XHTML form (from a post or page) and routes all data submission through it’s own routines, providing you with a consistent interface for managing form validation, data processing, and data storage.
 In order to route data you give the form an ID that matches a receiving Filled In form name (as created in the Filled In interface).

 Create a Filled In form recipient, giving it a unique name.